-In line with the project’s overall objective to improve and accelerate access to health interventions and therapeutic products in low- and middle-income countries[1] (LMICs), Project Component II aims to make the Swissmedic authorisation procedure and the procedure for providing scientific advice accessible to representatives of regulatory authorities in these countries as well as to the WHO.
-Although other countries or regions may be involved, the initial focus in the pilot phase is on the East African Community (EAC) and on medicinal products for those diseases that affect the region disproportionately.
-The procedure builds on the existing procedure for Marketing Authorisation for Medicinal Products not intended for the Swiss Market (export registration).
+In line with the project’s overall objective to improve and accelerate access to health interventions and therapeutic products in low- and middle-income countries[1] (LMICs), the area of engagement “Access” aims to make the Swissmedic authorisation procedure accessible to representatives of regulatory authorities in these countries as well as to the WHO.
+At the request of the applicant, clarification of content and procedural questions within the framework of a meeting before application submission may also be carried out in cooperation with other authorities and the WHO (see guidance document below).
+Although the focus is on sub-Saharan Africa and on medicinal products for diseases that disproportionately affect the region, other countries or regions may also be involved,.
+The procedure builds on the normal procedure for Marketing Authorisation for Medicinal Products.
 The National Regulatory Authorities (NRAs) are invited to participate actively in the assessment, with the aim of building their own capacities and establishing confidence in the process.
 Moreover, it is expected that the timelines for the marketing authorisation by NRAs will be significantly reduced, making essential medicines available for patients faster.

 Related documents

-Procedure for Marketing Authorisation for Global Health Products (MAGHP)
+Marketing Authorisation Procedure for Global Health Products (MAGHP)

 Relevant Administrative Ordinances